unofficial-analytics-documentation/satellite-docs/README.md

 ## Method Argument Glossary

-The Method Argument Glossary is used to define arguments used witin Satellite Methods.
+The Method Argument Glossary is used to define arguments used within Satellite Methods.

 - **a:** array
   - _type:_ `[array]`